 Electives (10 credits): GEOG electives at the 200 level or above; 300- and 400-level courses preferred.

 Additional Degree Conditions and Program Features

-Transfer students must complete a minimum of 25 upper-division credits (300 and 400 level) in geography in residence through the UW.
+Students must complete a minimum of 25 upper-division credits (300- and 400-level) in geography in residence through the UW.

 5 credits of internship (GEOG 496) or independent study (GEOG 499) may apply toward the required 60 credits.